 - Familial status

 Require documentation of all tenant screening decisions and maintenance of records showing consistent application of screening criteria.
-And since laws vary by state and locality, it’s important to consult with a qualified legal professional.
+Since laws vary by state and locality, consult with a qualified legal professional.

 Insurance and Additional Insured